mod-audio/lv2bm/README.md

 About
 -----

-lv2bm is a benchmark tool to LV2 plugins, it was inspired on lv2bench from lilv.
+lv2bm is a benchmark tool for LV2 plugins, it was inspired in the lv2bench of lilv utils.
-It features:
+Its features are:

 - allows to select which URIs to test
 - uses minimum, maximum and default control values to run the plugins
-- uses several controls combinations in the full test mode
+- has a full test mode which check all combinations for discrete controls
 - the output shows the JACK load percent
 - can be used along with valgrind to detect plugin memory issues